Kingdom of Setul Mambang Segara: Etymology

+The seal of Satun Province, derives from the honorific title "Mambang Segara" of the old Negeri Setul.

 Setul derives its name from Buah Setul, a local name for the cottonfruit tree native to the area, while its honorific title—Mambang Segara—is a Malay variant of the Sea Deity, potentially tied from ancient Malay mysticism due to its location off the western seaboard of the Malay Peninsula.
 An interpretation of Mambang Segara can also be seen on its present-day provincial seal.

 The state was also colloquially referred to as Setoi, a Kedahan Malay cognate of the territory.
 In the Thai language, the state was known as Satun (สตูล).
 The Thai pronunciation was later adopted to the present-day name of the province.

 History

 Origin

 Kedahan Royal Procession in Setul led by Tunku Abdul Aziz, 1897.

 Once located in the heartland of Kedah Kingdom, Setul rose to prominence following the death of Abdullah Mukarram Shah, the 20th sultan of Kedah, in 1797.
 The demise of the monarch resulted in the crowning of Ahmad Tajuddin Halim Shah II as the new sultan.
 The election was endorsed and recognised by the Rattanakosin Kingdom of Siam, which perceived Kedah as their vassal.
 The appointment, however, rapidly erupted into a severe secession crisis in the royal house after it was contested by the crown prince, Tunku Bisnu.
 Aiding to reconcile the two rivalling parties, the Siamese appointed Tunku Bisnu as the ruler of Setul, signifying the birth of Kedah into two separate realms.

 Tunku Bisnu spent most of his reign in Kedah in Setul, with local affairs being mainly administrated by his aide, Dato' Wan Abdullah.
 Nonetheless, as recorded by Syair Sultan Maulana, it was narrated that Tunku Bisnu was a capable ruler that led the Kedahan troops during the war against the Burmese Konbaung dynasty forces in Salang (present-day Phuket, Thailand).